ChristerNilsson/2023-026-chessx2/readme.md

 # Chess 2x

 Two persons will be able to play over-the-board chess with this app.
-(This is also possible using the Lichess app, but half of the pieces will be upside down.
-Over the board)

 Two boards are used.
 * Both players will see all pieces correctly